 mental disability means a disturbance or defect, to a severely disabling degree, of perceptual interpretation, comprehension, reasoning, learning, judgment, memory, motivation or emotion.

-11.30 Requirements that cannot be complied with for reasonable causes
+11.30 Requirements that cannot be complied with for reasonable causes the Registrar may, subject to any condition that he or she reasonably directs, dispense with the requirement.

 If: